troyhacks/MoonLight/docs/gettingstarted/installation.md

    <img width="400" alt="Screenshot 2025-06-07 at 20 59 55" src="https://github.com/user-attachments/assets/3696f3b0-70f7-4be8-a310-948b003450b7" />

-**Step 5**: When connected to youe local WiFi network, enter the hostname in a browser (e.g. http://ml-home.local)
+**Step 5**: When connected to youe local WiFi network, enter the hostname in a browser (e.g. [http://ml-home.local](http://ml-home.local))

 !!! tip "IP address"
     Alternatively you can use the IP address of the device to connect.

 !!! warning "reload UI"
-    See step 2 if UI is not showing up: reload UI from ESP32-devices
+    See step 2 ⚠️ if UI is not showing up

 ## Setup MoonLight